 philosophers/theologians persecuted by the Roman Church because of their views (e.g. John Wycliffe and Jan Hus).

 Pope Leo XIII threatened to leave Rome when the monument was inaugurated and in 1929 Pope Pius XI asked for its removal.

 Every year the anniversary is celebrated by the Italian Association for Freethinking.
 It is a short ceremony to which the Association invites the Mayor of Rome.
 In today's Italian political environment the monument and the ceremony are an embarrassment to politicians who fear to displease the Catholic hierarchy; the Mayor prefers to send a representative who delivers a carefully worded speech; in 2009 a person who was unaware of Bruno's fate, by listening to it, would have thought that the philosopher died in a road accident.

-The fountain was called la Terrina (tureen) because of its shape.
-It was designed during the pontificate of Pope Gregory XIII (1572-85); the lid was added in 1622.
-The fountain was placed close to the ground because of the low water pressure provided by the aqueduct which supplied it; la Barcaccia in Piazza di Spagna is another low fountain supplied by Acqua Vergine and Mostra dell'Acqua Vergine (Fontana di Trevi), notwithstanding its imposing design, could not be embellished with vertical spouts, because of lack of pressure.
+The fountain was called la Terrina because of its shape.
+It was designed during the pontificate of Pope Gregory XIII (1572-1585); the lid was added in 1622 to prevent horses from directly drinking from it.
+The fountain was placed close to the ground because of the low water pressure provided by Acqua Vergine, the aqueduct which supplied it; la Barcaccia in Piazza di Spagna is another low fountain supplied by Acqua Vergine and Mostra dell'Acqua Vergine (Fontana di Trevi), notwithstanding its imposing design, could not be embellished with vertical spouts, because of lack of pressure.